情感幾何 Geometry of the Sentiments

 ‘Modern Eye──The Centennial Exhibition of Architect Chang Chao Kang’

-Exhibition period|29 October – 13 December 2024
+Exhibition period: 29 October – 13 December 2024

-Time|11:00 – 19:00, Tue – Sun
+Time: 11:00 – 19:00, Tue – Sun

-Venue|Unit 14, Cattle Depot Artist Village, 63 Ma Tau Kok Road, To Kwa Wan, Kowloon
+Venue: Unit 14, Cattle Depot Artist Village, 63 Ma Tau Kok Road, To Kwa Wan, Kowloon

-Organizer: Centre for Chinese Architecture and Urbanism | HKU Faculty of
+Organizer: Centre for Chinese Architecture and Urbanism | HKU Faculty of Architecture

-Society, Taiwan Museum Foundation, Dr. Sun Yat-Sen Memorial Hall, Tunghai
+Co-organizer: 1a space, Wang Dahong Architectural Research and Conservation Society, Taiwan Museum Foundation, Dr. Sun Yat-Sen Memorial Hall, Tunghai University, Department of Architecture | Ming Chuan University

 Steering Committee: Wong Kam Sing, Chang Ping Hung, Yuet Tsang Chi

-Curatorial team: Shyu Ming Song, Chang Ping Hung, Huang Wei Ting, Wang
+Curatorial team: Shyu Ming Song, Chang Ping Hung, Huang Wei Ting, Wang Wei Jen, Wong Kam Sing, Philip Fung

 Installation team: Hoiwood Chang, Haynie Sze

-Supporting Organization: (In no particular order)
+Supporting Organisation: (In no particular order)

 Wu Zhi Qiao (Bridge to China) Charitable Foundation